danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 - `let button;`: First step is to declare the object by assigning a name.
 - `button = createButton('like');`: Create a button and consider what text is to be displayed.
 - `button.style("xxx","xxxx");`: This is the CSS standard, where the first argument is a selection/selector and the second is a declaration block/attributes.
 For example if you want to set the font color, then you can put in "color" and "#fff" respectively.[^Style] For this specific sample code, all the styling is copied from the Facebook interface directly (as of 2015) by looking into their CSS source code.
 Styling includes `display`, `color`, `padding`, `text-decoration`, `font-size`, `font-weight`, `border-radius`, `border`, `text-shadow`, `background` and `filter`, with the addition of `transform`.
-- `button.mousePressed(clearance());`: This specifies what to do (which function to call) when the program listens to the mousePressed event.
-Within the customized function `clearance()`, the `clear()` is a JavaScript built-in function and in this case is included to clear the screen.
 - `button.size();`: This sets the size of the button in terms of its width and height.
 - `button.position();` This sets the position of the button.
+- `button.mousePressed(clearance());`: This specifies what to do (which function to call) when the program listens to the mousePressed event.
+Within the customized function `clearance()`, the button will first change the color and then clear the screen with the JavaScript built-in function `clear()`.
+- `button.mouseOut(revertStyle);`: This reverts the original button's color.

 ## Mouse capture
 In the previous chapter the program listened to the mouse movement and captured the corresponding x and y coordinates by using the built-in syntaxes `mouseX` and `mouseY`.
 This sample code incorporates specific mouse listening events, such as `mouseOut` and `mousePressed()` functions which will be called once every time the user moves the mouse pointer out of the button, as well as presses a mouse button.
 See the excerpt of code below: